ost-ing/dac8564/README.md

 ## example

-Note: Quick example based on the `stm32h7xx-hal`.
+Note: Example based on the `stm32h7xx-hal`.

 ### blocking